jonatino/CSGO-Offset-Scanner/README.md

 We use some really cool technology to drive Abendigo.
 Here's a list:

 - [Java Native Access (JNA)](https://github.com/java-native-access/jna) as the backbone for interfacing with native libraries

+### Plans

+As of right now the project is currently not complete.
+The following are features I plan on adding:
+ - [NetVars] even though the NetVar addresses rarely change, still would be a nice feature
+ - [txt, xml, JSON output] expect the ability to `dump` the offsets to a file format of your choice.